 Mix the peanut butter mixture until creamy, either with a hand mixer or stand mixer.
 Add the eggs one at a time and mix well.
 Add the vanilla and mix again.
 Add in the flour and mix until just combined.

 The dough will be a little sticky, do not add more coconut flour UNLESS your batter is runny.
-Then add 2-4 TBSP more, one tablespoon at a time until its a thicker batter.
+Then add 2-4 tablespoon more, one tablespoon at a time until its a thicker batter.

 There have been so many people to make these cookies with their own variations that came out awesome.
 Check the comments for other ways to make them.
 You can sub any "butter" you want for the peanut butter - almond, cashew, macadamia, sunflower etc. I have not tried them with tahini, not sure how those would be.